harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 #tip
 You can do so with `npx nuxi init my-app`.

-This will create a new Nuxt 3 project with the latest version of Nuxt 3 and some boilerplate.
+This will create a new Nuxt 3 project.
 ::

 ::checkbox
 Create Boilerplate
 #tip

-We're creating Nuxt 2 compatible boilerplate files.
-This will allow us to migrate single pieces easily.

 By default, Nuxt 3 does not provide page routing and layouts.
+To make the migration easier, you'll be modifying the files to be Nuxt 2 compatible.

 To enable them we update `app.vue` with `NuxtLayout` and `NuxtPage`.

 ```vue [app.vue]
 <template>